Jarn/jarn.mkrelease/README.rst

 Use ``pip install jarn.mkrelease`` to install the ``mkrelease`` script.

-Since version 4.4 mkrelease requires twine_ for register and upload operations.
+Since version 4.4 mkrelease uses twine_ to implement the register and upload commands.
 Twine may be installed as a global utility on the system PATH or into the same environment as jarn.mkrelease.
 [1]_

 Use ``pip install jarn.mkrelease[twine]`` to install mkrelease + twine.